-Pianist Evelyn Chen’s recent engagements include performances at David Geffen and Alice Tully Halls at Lincoln Center, the Weill Recital Hall at Carnegie Hall, the Mozarteum in Salzburg and the Tchaikovsky Hall in Moscow.
-She has performed as a soloist with orchestras including the New York Philharmonic, the Los Angeles Philharmonic, the National Symphony Orchestra, the Boston Pops, the Philharmonia Orchestra and the New Zealand Symphony Orchestra, and has collaborated with renowned conductors including Riccardo Muti, Leonard Slatkin and Stanisław Skrowaczewski.
+Pianist Evelyn Chen’s recent engagements include performances at the David Geffen and Alice Tully Halls at Lincoln Center, Carnegie Recital Hall, the Mozarteum and Tchaikovsky Concert Hall.
+A Steinway Artist, she has performed as a soloist with orchestras including the New York Philharmonic, Los Angeles Philharmonic, National Symphony Orchestra, Boston Pops, Philharmonia Orchestra, and the New Zealand Symphony Orchestra, and has collaborated with renowned conductors including Riccardo Muti, Leonard Slatkin and Stanisław Skrowaczewski.

-Chen’s recordings have received international critical acclaim, and her recording of Rachmaninov’s Piano Concertos with Leonard Slatkin and the Philharmonia Orchestra became a top-selling classical recording in Britain.
-Chen, a Steinway Artist, has won several international competitions including First Prize in the Bach International Competition in Washington, D.C., and the 1994 Petschek Award at The Juilliard School, where she received a Doctor of Musical Arts degree.
+Chen’s recordings have received international critical acclaim, and her recording of Rachmaninov’s Piano Concerto with Leonard Slatkin and the Philharmonia Orchestra became a top-selling classical recording in the UK.
+After emigrating from Taiwan to Los Angeles at the age of 12, Chen won several international competitions including First Prize in the Bach International Competition, and received her Bachelor of Arts in composition from Harvard University.
+Chen was awarded the William Petschek Recital Debut Award at The Juilliard School, where she received a Doctor of Musical Arts degree.